SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

         <#declarations#>
     }

-The body of a structure may contain zero or more *declarations*.
+The body of a structure contains zero or more *declarations*.
-These *declarations* may include both stored and computed properties, static properties, instance methods, static methods, initializers, type aliases, and even other structure, class, and enumeration declarations.
+These *declarations* can include both stored and computed properties, static properties, instance methods, static methods, initializers, type aliases, and even other structure, class, and enumeration declarations.
-Structure declarations may not contain destructor or protocol declarations.
+Structure declarations can't contain destructor or protocol declarations.
 For a discussion and several examples of structures that include these kind of declarations, see :doc:`../LanguageGuide/ClassesAndStructures`.

-Structure types may adopt any number of protocols, but may not inherit from classes, enumerations, or other structures.
+Structure types can adopt any number of protocols, but can't inherit from classes, enumerations, or other structures.
-Structure types may also be extended.
+Structure types can also be extended.

 There are three ways create an instance of a previously declared structure: